paulramisch/bundestag_speech_tagger/README.md

 ## 2.4 Comparison Methodology

-## 2.4 Comparison Methodology

 When training and comparing machine learning models, the data is usually split into either training and test data, or training, test and validation data.
 For LSTM it is the latter: 80% is used for training, 10% for testing - which of the epochs is the best model - and 10% for validation.
-So the accuracy or f1 score is tested on the validation data, 10% of the whole dataset of 20,775 entries.
+So the accuracy or F1 score is tested on the validation data, 10% of the whole dataset of 20,775 entries.
 At the beginning of the training, the data is randomly mixed.

 Normally this would be a good measure to compare different architectures, but here we need to anticipate some of the results from the later chapters: The models are too good and too close for these measures to give a clear result.
 10% of the total dataset means 2078 data points, but the best models range from zero to three errors on the test data.
 With the random split, these results are therefore dependent on whether difficult cases become part of the training or test data.

-While this could be addressed by not having a random split, but by seeding the randomness and thus preventing this problem.
-However, while this makes them more comparable, it does manifest that particular split.
-Certain harder edge cases are just represented in that particular split.
+This could be addressed by not having a random split, but by seeding the randomness and thus avoiding this problem.
+However, while this makes them more comparable, it does manifest this particular split.
+However, the different models and architectures will have different edge case problems, and with such a small error rate it becomes a coin flip as to which model performs best, depending on whether their specific edge case is part of the training or validation data.

 The way this is dealt with is therefore a combination of comparing performance on the test data and on the whole dataset.
 This is normally not recommended as it biases the results towards models that remember the data.
 In this case, this problem is already present to some extent, as all the examples are taken from the same 36 documents.
 Often speakers have several short speeches, for example during a Q&A session, by which time the systems have already seen the data.

-The good quantitative results therefore lead to a careful balance between the results from the validation data and the results from the full dataset - data of which the models have seen 80% during training.
+The good quantitative results therefore lead to the need for careful consideration of the results from the validation data and the results from the full dataset - data of which the models have seen 80% during training.
+In addition, a comparison of performance on the noisy dataset will be part of this consideration.

 # 3. Machine Learning Architectures